FilipeGFS/readme-simulador-fenix/README.md

 With this part of the code, we're able to simulate properly, as we wanted.

+## Accessing th Project 🖿

+[1] First, copy the link to the repository https://github.com/Rocket-Simulator/RocketSimulator.

+[2] Next, right-click inside the folder you want to put, and select the Git Bash Here option.

+[3] Inside the opened terminal, type git clone and then paste the copied link.

+[4] Press Enter and in a few seconds you're done!

-## References used in this project
+## References used in this project 📚

 [1] Samuel Renan Costa Morais.
 Metodologia Para C ́alculo Estrutural de Motor de Foguete de Propelente S ́olido.
 Belo Horizonte/MG, 2021.